tweag/nickel/notes/overriding.md

 which is something one could intuitively expect from a recursive record.
-Such recursive update is a pattern actively used in Nix, and is probably a common scenario for configurations in general: if I patch a base configuration by changing an option, I usually want other default values depending on this option to be updated as well.
+Such recursive update is a pattern actively used in Nix, and is probably a common scenario for configurations in general: if I patch a base configuration by changing an option, I usually want other values depending on this option to be updated as well.

 ## Comparing override mechanisms
 We are going to review various overriding mechanisms of Nix and other related languages.
-Let us sketch some general traits of such mechanisms as a framework for comparison:
+Let us sketch some general traits of overriding mechanisms as a framework for comparison:

 - **(ERG)**: Ergonomy.
 A mechanism is ergonomic if it avoids complex encodings for overridable records, if it doesn't require extra library